#WCEF2024: The EU in the global circular economy transition: inspiration, incentives, and market leverage of EU Initiatives

 • Collaboration is key for accelerating the transition: Radical collaboration across the globe will be fundamental in driving the transition at the speed and scale necessary.

 She emphasised the EU’s commitment to international cooperation on circular economy, aligned with the European Green Deal’s emphasis on global responses to climate change and environmental challenges.
 The EU aims to set an ambitious agenda and collaborate with partners to advance circularity.
 Carla Montesi concluded by expressing gratitude for the commitment to advancing the circular economy agenda and calls for continued collaboration to make circular economy practices the norm.
-Matthieu Bousquet, Director, Thematic Support, Coordination of Policy & Financial Instruments, European Commission DG Neighbourhood & Enlargement Negotiations added opening remarks.
+Mathieu Bousquet, Director, Thematic Support, Coordination of Policy & Financial Instruments, European Commission DG Neighbourhood & Enlargement Negotiations added opening remarks.
 Matthieu stressed that to drive the circular change we seek, we need partnerships and alliances and learning from the experiences of circular practitioners.

 Quote of Astric Schomaker